Memory

 As these NLU results will be stored as arrays of objects, you can later access, edit and print them using Arrays and Objects methods.

-Saving API responses for later
+Saving responses from API integrations for later

 Setting default values and mocked data